 Our courses are designed to enhance staff safety which in turn will improve the overall customer service delivery towards the people you support.

 Director and Training Consultant

-He was the co-author of a published review ‘Occurrence of Injuries during Officer Safety Training at Kent Police’ which was published in the Police Journal (2009) Volume 82.
+Report: He was co-author of the report ‘Occurrence of Injury During Officer Safety Training at Kent Police’ in 2009.